MicrosoftDocs/azure-databases-docs/articles/cosmos-db/continuous-backup-restore-introduction.md

 * `Multi region write` accounts aren't supported.

 * Synapse Link for database accounts using continuous backup mode is GA.
-The opposiste situation, continuous backup mode for Synapse Link enabled accounts, is in public preview.
+The opposite situation, continuous backup mode for Synapse Link enabled accounts, is in public preview.
 Currently, customers that disabled Synapse Link from containers can't migrate to continuous backup.
 And analytical store isn't included in backups.
 For more information about backup and analytical store, see [analytical store backup](analytical-store-introduction.md#backup).

 * The restored account is created in the same region where your source account exists.
 You can't restore an account into a region where the source account didn't exist.